SCIP stands for Substances of Concern In articles as such or in complex objects (Products).

 The aim of the database is to help waste operators to identify SVHCs containing waste and to improve recycling.
 The information will also be accessible to consumers so that they can make informed choices when purchasing products and make informed decisions on how to best use and dispose of these products.
 SCIP aims to promote the replacement of SVHCs in products.

 ECHA provides the harmonised IUCLID format for submitting data to the SCIP database.
 Companies are already using this IT tool to prepare registration dossiers for chemicals under the REACH Regulation.
-Interfaces to other systems are also going to be available.
+It should be possible to connect further systems via an interface.
+The CDX already has this interface.
+In IMDS the interface will be active with Release 13.0 in May 2021.

 Find out whether your products are affected.